- Research & Extension

 Through this program, you can gain hands-on experience teaching, leading, and managing adult learners and in disseminating practical scientific skills.
 You can also gain valuable scientific support for your research and practical mentoring experience that will be valuable throughout your career.

-Step 2: Mentee applications are forwarded to prospective mentors.
+Step 2: Contact mentors directly to inquire about opportunity or submit an online application; mentee applications are forwarded to prospective mentors.

-Step 3: Prospective mentors review applications and set up one-on-one meetings with prospective mentees.
+Step 3: Prospective mentors set up one-on-one meetings with prospective mentees.

 Contact the Program Coordinators at email@example.com.